iarsystems/iar-risc-v-gd32v-eval/README.md

-# Getting started with IAR RISC-V GD32V Evaluation board
+# Project examples for the IAR RISC-V GD32V Evaluation board

-This guide briefly describes how to get started using the IAR [Embedded Workbench for RISC-V](https://iar.com/riscv) with the __I-jet Lite__ debug interface.
-The project examples in this repository are designed to be run on the IAR RISC-V GD32V Eval board.
+The project examples in this repository are designed to be run on the __IAR RISC-V GD32V Eval board__ with the [IAR Embedded Workbench for RISC-V](https://iar.com/riscv)

 For documentation and schematics, follow this [link](docs).

-Make sure that the jumper positions on the evaluation board (*revision 3b*) are set as described on the chosen project example README.md file.
+---

+The board comes with jumpers for user-selectable functionality as can be seen on the table below.
+All the project example brings its own README.md file.
+If specific jumper settings are needed for the chosen project, its respective README.md will provide such settings.

 | __J5__         | __Position__    |  __Options__   |
 | :------------- | :-------------- | :------------- |